yoonsery/Udemy_WebBootcamp/README.md

 - Installing MongoDB
 - Mapping relationships with MongoDB
 - Using an object-data modelling library (Mongoose) to work
-- easily with your data.
+- easily with your data
 </details>

 <details>
 <summary>Deployment</summary>

-- Understand hosting and deployment.
+- Understand hosting and deployment
-- Deploying server based applications with Heroku.
+- Deploying server based applications with Heroku
-- Deploying Databases with Mongo Atlas.
+- Deploying Databases with Mongo Atlas

 </details>

 <details>
 <summary>Building RESTful APIs</summary>

-- Understand REST and guiding principles behind API design.
+- Understand REST and guiding principles behind API design
 - Learn to work with a MongoDB GUI Robo 3T
-- Implementing GET, POST, PUT, PATCH and DELETE by creating a public API from scratch.
+- Implementing GET, POST, PUT, PATCH and DELETE by creating a public API from scratch
-- Understand and use chained route handlers from Express.
+- Understand and use chained route handlers from Express

 </details>